Rbaibi/510RedCross/README.md

 # 510 Red Cross Challenge
-2nd edition of  Hackathon for Good
+2nd edition of the Hackathon for Good

 ## OPTIMIZING DISASTER IMPACT ANALYSIS WITH GROUND MEASUREMENTS